hemansnation/MERN-Stack-Roadmap-2022/README.md

 #### Day 2

-Tags - table, th, td, strong, b, em, span, abbr and title attribute,
+Tags - table, th, td, strong, b, em, span, abbr and title attribute,  target attribute anchor tag, download attribute in anchor tag with image and text as well, specify name of the download attribute.

 What are absolute and relative URLs?